 4. Neurodegenerative Disorders

-A particular study demonstrated that TUDCA provides an amazing protective effect against a toxin that induces Huntington’s Disease.
 Another study showed that TUDCA may help with Alzheimer’s by preventing beta-amyloid-induced cell death in the brain.
-Lastly, two studies demonstrated how TUDCA’s neuroprotective actions against stroke and other neurological injuries [7],[8],[9]
+Lastly, two studies demonstrated that TUDCA has neuroprotective effects against stroke and other neurological injuries [7],[8],[9]

 Side Effects of TUDCA